 What are Adaptogens?
 Adaptogenic Herbs are natural herbs that help your body adapt to stress, they give your body extra oomph that it needs when you are dealing with physical, emotional and mental stressful conditions.
 Physical conditions like being ill, performing intense workouts or sports competitions and adapting to extreme heat or cold; Emotional stresses like difficult relationships, breakups, job losses and relocation’s, Mental stresses like exam stress, job stress, overthinking, and brainstorming.
 Adaptogens can help you through them all.

 Adaptogenic herbs make up a nice little list because they cross different types of plants, not just one family.
 Ginsengs are the most common type of adaptogen (American ginseng, Siberian ginseng, Red ginseng, suma, ashwagandha extract, astragalus, maca root, schisandra and jiaogulan (gynostemma pentaphyllum).
 The mushrooms reishi, shiitake and maitake are also potent adaptogens with powerful immune boosting properties that can zap deadly virus infections as well as be effective against most cancers, without the side effects of chemotherapy or radiation.
-See: Mushroom Health Benefits.
+See: Mushroom Supplement.

 Benefits of Ginseng

 What are the most common benefits of ginseng?
 Ginseng is a very important adaptogen that can save your body from the negative effects of stress and chronic fatigue in numerous ways Here are the most common ginseng benefits you should know about:

 - Anti-Aging Supplement (Stops stress hormones from damaging your cells)

 - Brain Booster (Helps prevent exam stress; promotes enhanced cognition & clarity)

 - Cardiovascular System Booster (Improves blood and oxygen circulation in body)